TAKE-A-LOOK-Kenya votes for a new president

 * agreed to issue an unsecured perpetual bond in an aggregate principal amount of approximately hk$2,259.5 million

 Kenyans choose a new president on Monday in a closely fought election that has divided the east African nation.
-For stories, please double click on the codes in brackets: LATEST NEWS > Kenya braces for repeat of election bloodshed > Intimidation, machetes point to vote violence > ICC prosecutors see Kenyatta trial delayed > Somali rebels warn of "long" war ahead of vote > Kenyan PM denounces plot to rig vote > Judges threatened ahead of Kenyan vote > Kenyatta cleared to run despite ICC charges ANALYSIS/CONTEXT > Ethnicity, ICC heat up Kenya presidential race > Kenyatta bid creates diplomatic headache > Election worries slows Kenya oil search > Kenya on alert for election "hate speech" > Kenya vote to spur economic gain, then pain > Cash, sexism keep women out of Kenyan politics > Neighbours worried over Kenya vote violence > Election fears knock Kenya's tourism hopes > Kenya city fears violence re-run ahead of vote > Foreign athletes wary of Kenyan poll violence BACKGROUND > Kenya's election and the main candidates > Interactive timeline on Kenya link.reuters.com/qyz36t (Compiled by Nairobi Newsroom)
+For stories, please double click on the codes in brackets: LATEST NEWS > Intimidation, machetes point to vote violence > ICC prosecutors see Kenyatta trial delayed > Somali rebels warn of "long" war ahead of vote > Kenyan PM denounces plot to rig vote > Judges threatened ahead of Kenyan vote > Kenyatta cleared to run despite ICC charges ANALYSIS/CONTEXT > Ethnicity, ICC heat up Kenya presidential race > Kenyatta bid creates diplomatic headache > Election worries slows Kenya oil search > Kenya on alert for election "hate speech" > Kenya vote to spur economic gain, then pain > Cash, sexism keep women out of Kenyan politics > Neighbours worried over Kenya vote violence > Election fears knock Kenya's tourism hopes > Kenya city fears violence re-run ahead of vote > Foreign athletes wary of Kenyan poll violence BACKGROUND > Interactive timeline on Kenya link.reuters.com/qyz36t (Compiled by Nairobi Newsroom)

 * agreed to issue an unsecured perpetual bond in an aggregate principal amount of approximately hk$2,259.5 million